 There have been no new deaths reported to the Health Protection Surveillance Centre (HPSC) today.

-The HPSC has been notified of 38 new cases of Covid-19.
-There is now a total of 26,065 confirmed cases in Ireland.
+As of midnight yesterday, the HPSC has been notified of 11 confirmed cases of Covid-19.
+There are now 25,892 confirmed cases in Ireland.

 Over the past 14 days, the total number of confirmed cases notified to the HPSC is 196.
 Of which:

 - Median age is 37 years old

 - 58% of these cases were between 25 – 55 years old.

 - 23 counties reported new cases; Dublin (62%), Kildare (10%), Cork (4%) & Meath (4%)